A NEED for solitude can’t be brushed aside. “As an introvert myself, I love to be alone but I’m sometimes misunderstood.”

 Make it easier by taking the lead in discussing and working out the details together in advance (budgeting, child care, meals, scheduling, carpooling etc. – this is more detailed if kids are involved or you have a business together).
 Leave a detailed schedule of what you have organized to reduce the pressure for daily decision making when you’re gone.

 And don’t forget safety.
 For both of your sakes, anticipate how you will stay in touch while you’re gone, make sure you have important contact information, copies of government documents and emergency contacts etc. before you leave.
-I take one copy for myself and email a copy to my hubby (so he knows where to find it).
+I take one copy for myself and email a copy to my husband (so he knows where to find it).

 Anticipating and addressing all the little details is important in increasing comfort levels amongst change.
 For us, this step helps to reinforce the core belief that we operate as a team that respects and supports each other.